Skip to content

 Frequently asked questions

-What is the typical cost to repair hail damage on my roof in Kansas City?
+What is the typical cost range for hail roof repairs in Kansas City?

-Can I upgrade to Class 4 impact-resistant shingles?
+Can I upgrade to Class 4 impact-resistant shingles during a repair?

 Wind/hail deductible notice